 All of this information is great about diapers, but better yet is to buy diapers on sale, with coupons and when you earn a store credit/loyalty program reward for the purchase.
 Shopping that way can get you diapers for half price or less.
 The problem is that those amazing sales don’t happen every week and when you need diapers, well, you need diapers.

-When you are running low on diapers the good news is that ordering online is often less expensive than running to the store, plus much more convenient.
+When you are running low on diapers the good news is that ordering online is often less expensive than running to the store, plus much more convenient, and ordering from Amazon can score big savings.
+Be sure to check out the coupon deals on Amazon to score some killer deals on diapers and other products.
+It updates frequently so keep your eye out for diaper coupon deals when they are available.

 Your turn: What other money-saving ideas do you have for disposable diaper users?
 (Yes, we know that cloth diapers could be cheaper, but apart from that, how else can we save?)